Walking improves bone health and brain volume

 Even better news is that, if you’re pressed for time or if you’re building up your stamina, you can split a mile into two half-mile increments.
 How long does it take you to walk a half-mile?
 You’ll be surprised at how much better you will feel — and how much sharper your thinking is.

-If you ratchet up the exercise to running, a study showed that mood improves, mollifying anger (3).
+If you ratchet up the exercise to running, a study showed that mood also improves, mollifying anger (3).
 The act of running actually increases your serotonin levels, a hormone that, when low, can make people agitated or angry.
-So exercise may actually help you get your aggressions out.
+So, exercise may actually help you get your aggressions out.

 Walking has other benefits as well.
 We’ve all heard about the importance of doing weight-bearing exercise to prevent osteoporosis and osteoporotic fractures.
-The movie “WALL-E” even did a spoof on this, projecting a future where people lived in their movable recliners.
-The result was a human skeletal structure that had receded over the generations from lack of use.
-Although it was tongue in cheek, it wasn’t too far from the truth; if you don’t use them, bones weaken and break.
+Sadly, if you don’t use them, bones weaken and break.
 Walking is a weight-bearing exercise that helps strengthen your joints, bones and muscles.

-So remember, use your feet to keep your mind sharp.
+So, remember, use your feet to keep your mind sharp and yourself even-tempered.
 Activities like walking will help you keep a positive attitude, preserve your bones and help increase the plasticity of your brain.

 (1) Neurology Oct 2010, 75 (16) 1415-1422.
 (2) Arch Neurol.
 2010;67(1):80-86.
 (3) J Sport Exerc Psychol.
 2010 Apr;32(2):253-261.

-Dr. Dunaief is a speaker, author and local lifestyle medicine physician focusing on the integration of medicine, nutrition, fitness and stress management.
-For further information, visit www.medicalcompassmd.com or consult your personal physician.
+Dr. David Dunaief is a speaker, author and local lifestyle medicine physician focusing on the integration of medicine, nutrition, fitness and stress management.
+For further information, visit www.medicalcompassmd.com.